ivandokov/depy/readme.md

 ```

 ## Configuration
 The initialization creates multiple files in the current directory.
-The main configuration and **the only mandatory file** is `.depy`.
-There you define your server details and others.
-The file is a simple bash file with variables.
+The main configuration and **only mandatory file** is `.depy`.
+There you define your server connection details and other deployment configurations.

 ### Servers
 To define a server connection you should have a similar block like the one below.
 The server name is the first part of the variables.
 For example `production_host` or `staging_host`.
 All variables are required for a server.